Attention Lesson 2 of 4

 Without Attention

-"bank" → same vector always
+"bank" → context-invariant vector

 With Attention

-"bank" → context-aware vector
+"bank" → context-dependent vector

 Key Takeaways